core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## External Signature Checkers # {#sec-processing-signature-checker}

-When receiving a message protected in group mode, a signature checker (see {{sec-additional-principals}}) proceeds as follows.
+When receiving a message protected in group mode, a signature checker (see {{sec-additional-entities}}) proceeds as follows.

 * The signature checker retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as